 The Company leases the undeveloped parcels of land in or adjacent to the Capital Center area (other than Parcel 6C) for public parking purposes to Metropark under a ten-year lease.
 The lease is cancellable as to all or any portion of the leased premises at any time on thirty day's written notice in order for the Company or any new tenant of the Company to develop all or any portion of the leased premises.
 The parking lease provides for contingent rent based on a fixed percentage of gross revenue in excess of the base rent as defined in the agreement.
 For the year ended December 31, 2020, revenue includes a \$34,000 reduction due to the revision of the estimate of 2019's contingent rent.
-Contingent rent was \$119,000 for the years ended December 31, 2019.

-The COVID-19 pandemic and stay-at-home orders have had a significant adverse impact on Metropark's parking operations.
+The COVID-19 pandemic continues to have a significant adverse impact on Metropark's parking operations.
 On July 31, 2020, Metropark and the Company entered into an agreement for revenue sharing at various percentages until parking revenues received by Metropark equal or exceed \$70,000 per month whereupon Metropark would be obligated to resume regularly scheduled rental payments under its lease.
 Upon resumption of regularly scheduled rent payments, Metropark and the Company will share fifty (50) percent of the revenue in excess of \$70,000 until the arrearage has been paid in full.
 If prior to payment in full of the arrearage one or more of the lots is removed from the Metropark lease for development, the amount of the then unpaid arrearage in the ratio of the number of parking spaces on the removed lot to the total parking spaces on all lots prior to such lot's removal shall be deemed paid in full.

-At December 31, 2020 the receivable from Metropark equaled \$340,000 and was fully reserved.
+At December 31, 2021 and 2020, the receivable from Metropark equaled \$766,000 and \$340,000, respectively, and was fully reserved in both years.
 The Company will continue to recognize Metropark's rent on a cash basis.

-Minimum future contractual rental payments, inclusive of presently known scheduled rent increases to be received from non-cancellable long-term leases as of December 31, 2020 are:
+Minimum future contractual rental payments, inclusive of presently known scheduled rent increases to be received from non-cancellable long-term leases as of December 31, 2021 are:

-Year ending December 31,
+2023 4,147,000 Year ending December 31,

-2021 \$ 4,167,000
+· · 2022 \$ 4,119,000

-2022 4,222,000
+2024 4.248.000 2023 4,147,000

-2023 4,250,000
+2024 4,248,000

-2024 4,350,000
+2025 4,435,000 2025 4,435,000

-2025 4,537,000
+2026 4,480,000 2026 4,480,000

-2026 - 2153 800,119,000
+2027 - 2153796,075,000 2027 - 2153 796,075,000

-\$821,645,000
+\$817,504,000 \$817,504,000

 Historically, the Company has made financial statement footnote disclosure of the excess of straight-line rentals over contractual payments and its determination of collectability of such excess.
 Included in the amount of the excess were payments which under ASC 842 are deemed variable payments.
 As part of its ongoing review of the requirements of ASC 842, the Company has concluded that under ASC 842 variable rental payments should not be included in the straight-line rental amount.
 To the extent the Company determines that the excess of straight-line rentals over contractual payments is not collectible, such excess is not recognized as revenue.
 Consistent with prior conclusions, the Company has determined that, at this time, the excess of straight-line rentals over contractual payments is not probable of collection.
 Accordingly, the Company has not included any part of that amount in revenue.
-As a matter of information only, as of December 31, 2020 the excess of straight-line rentals (calculated by excluding variable payments) over contractual payments was \$82,938,000.
+As a matter of information only, as of December 31, 2021 the excess of straight-line rentals (calculated by excluding variable payments) over contractual payments was \$86,076,000.